At the time of the NCEDA’s closing in September 2016, the following people were members of the Research Advisory Committee:

-Mr Rhett Butler (Chair)
+Mr Rhett Butler (Chair) (2010-2016)

-Mr Gary Crisp
+Mr Gary Crisp (2010-2016)

 In 2007 Mr Crisp was appointed as Desalination Technical Leader with GHD Pty Ltd, one of Australia’s top multidisciplinary engineering consultants with offices worldwide.
 In September 2007 he was seconded to the Gold Coast Desalination Plant as Chief Technical Officer for Sure Smart Water, the owner of the plant.
 The plant was commissioned in 2009 and was awarded the Global Water Intelligence Membrane Desalination Plant of the Year 2009.
 In 2009 Mr Crisp was promoted to Global Business Leader: Desalination at GHD and is currently bidding for projects worldwide.
 In 2007 Mr Crisp was elected as WA Engineer of the Year in recognition of his desalination endeavours.
 Also in 2007 he was elected as a Director of the International Desalination Association, (Australia’s first elected Director).

-Mr David Furukawa
+Mr David Furukawa (2010-2015)

-Chief Scientific Officer, NCED
+Founding Chief Scientific Officer, NCEDA

 David Furukawa has more than 40 years of desalination technology experience in both public and private sectors.
 He is Chairman of the Research Advisory Board, National Water Research Institute; Vice-moderator of the Research Advisory Council, Middle East Desalination Research Centre; Past-President and Director of the International Desalination Association and American Desalting Association (now AMTA), and life member of AWWA.
 He has more than 60 publications and is patented in the field.
 His company, Separation Consultants, Inc., provides technical, management and strategic business consultancy.

 Dr Thomas E. Hinkebein Ph.D.
+(2010-2016)

 Thomas E. Hinkebein received his Ph.D. in Chemical Engineering from the University of Washington, Seattle in 1976 followed by a distinguished thirty-year career at Sandia National Laboratories.
 During his last 10 years at Sandia, Dr Hinkebein was the Water Treatment Lead for the Advanced Water Treatment program at Sandia and became manager of the Geochemistry Department where he oversaw all water treatment activities at Sandia.
 He also managed several lab directed research and development programs which explored novel concepts in desalination.
 Additionally, Dr Hinkebein was responsible for coordinating the development of a technology roadmap for future research in desalination technology.
 This National Roadmap was developed in conjunction with the Bureau of Reclamation for all regions in the US.
 Dr Hinkebein also contributed to the Energy and Water Nexus Roadmapping effort.
 The roadmapping concepts developed at Sandia have gained international acceptance and have been applied in North Africa, the Arab States, and Israel and now Australia.
 Since retiring from Sandia Laboratories, Dr Hinkebein formed a consulting company, Hinkebein and Associates.
 His company specializes in underground storage of materials in salt, and in desalination roadmapping.
 Dr Hinkebein is the author of over 100 technical papers.

-Associate Professor Sandra Kentish
+Professor Sandra Kentish (2010-2016)

-Deputy Head of Department, Chemical and Biomolecular Engineering
+Head of Department, Chemical and Biomolecular Engineering

-Mr Blair Shackleton
+Mr Blair Shackleton (2010-2016)

 Mr Shackleton started his career within the water industry working with Western Power as a Chemist progressing to a Senior Scientist.
 One of his major projects with Western Power included the Muja Power Station waste water zero discharge plant.
-Mr Shackleton was directly responsible for the process development & environmental aspects as well as the involvement in commissioning and support to the operations team.
+Mr Shackleton was directly responsible for the process development and environmental aspects as well as the involvement in commissioning and support to the operations team.